This French onion soup recipe is a bistro-worthy classic.

-cups of Homemade French Onion Soup with a spoon in one
+bowls of Homemade French Onion Soup

 ingredients to make Homemade French Onion Soup